 Mystical, spiritual, bonkers and breathtakingly beautiful, Japan truly has it all.
 Embodying cutting edge modernity and ancient tradition, it’s hard to know where to begin.

-Journey through Tokyo’s electric district, Akihabara, to rural onsen towns in the Japanese Alps, and onto Okinawa’s dreamy Pacific beaches.
-Chose from sushi served by a giant robot at the famous (and totally bizarre!) robot restaurant in Tokyo, or a week hiking through the peaceful countryside to visit Shinto shrines or both!
+Journey through Tokyo’s electric district, Akihabara, to rural onsen towns in the Japanese Alps and onto Okinawa’s dreamy Pacific beaches.
+Choose from sushi served by a giant robot at the famous (and totally bizarre!) robot restaurant in Tokyo, or a week hiking through the peaceful countryside to visit Shinto shrines or both!
 You’ll be guaranteed to find something in Japan that captures your heart forever.

 We’ve compiled this Japan travel guide to help you narrow down on what’s most important for your personal adventure in this phenomenal country.